lightning/bolts/02-peer-protocol.md

   - MUST set `dust_limit_satoshis` less than or equal to `channel_reserve_satoshis` from the `open_channel` message.

 The receiver:
-  - if the `chain_hash` value, within the `open_channel`, message is set to a hash of a chain that is unknown to the receiver:
-    - MUST reject the channel.
   - if `minimum_depth` is unreasonably large:
     - MAY reject the channel.
   - if `channel_reserve_satoshis` is less than `dust_limit_satoshis` within the `open_channel` message: